WHAT ARE MATCHA SWEETHEART CANDIES?

 - Flavor extract of choice, if making additional flavors/colors in addition to matcha

-TOOLS FOR MAKING MATCHA CONVERSATION HEARTS
+TOOLS FOR MAKING MATCHA SWEETHEARTS

 - Food coloring markers: For writing messages on the hearts.